 The strategy for the image or video is pretty much like it is for the rest of the landing page: Put your best foot forward.
 You simply want something that looks professional and helps convey the benefits you offer.
 For a video, keep it on the short side: around a minute or a few minutes at the most.

 Hands down, the headline is the most important copy on your landing page.
-It’s so important because it’s going to be the most read copy on the page and will largely determine whether your prospects pay attention to the rest of the page or simply hit the back button.
+It’s so important because it’s going to be the Honda Civic Personal Contract Hire most-read copy on the page and will largely determine whether your prospects pay attention to the rest of the page or simply hit the back button.

 There’s no shortage of detailed information out there on copywriting and creating headlines.
 Most of them require you to think really deeply about this, come up with a customer avatar, think about a lot of theoretical stuff, come up with 100 ideas, etc. A lot of this information is really helpful; we’re not dismissing it at all.
 But our goal is to make things as simple and straightforward for you as possible.